- Still Standing

 Aaron, our attachment therapist, is showing our son a video and wants our family to watch it together.

-We will watch a short video clip of a trip Jack Black took to Uganda with for the Red Nose Day Special.
-(See below for the clip.)
+We will watch a short video clip of Jack Black’s trip to Uganda for the Red Nose Day Special.
+(The clip is below.)

 Aaron has warned us that this video could be triggering for our son.

 We might see difficult behaviors, but Aaron feels this is important for him to watch.
-Our son can handle it with the right structure in place.
+With the right structure in place, our son can handle it.

 Aaron often uses videos as part of his therapy.
 Later we will watch Antwone Fisher, but my son isn’t ready for that intensity yet.